-In this specification, the authenticity of a Responder is determined by digital signatures using well-established techniques based on public key cryptography.
-A Responder proves its identity by generating digital signatures using a private key, and the signatures can be cryptographically verified by the Requester using the public key associated with that private key.

-At a high-level, the authentication of a Responder's identity involves these processes:
+- In this specification, the authenticity of a Responder is determined by digital signatures using well-established techniques based on public key cryptography.
+A Responder proves its identity by generating digital signatures using a private key, and the signatures can be cryptographically verified by the Requester using the public key associated with that private key. - 77 At a high-level, the authentication of the identity of a Responder involves these processes:

-· Identity provisioning
+78 • Identity provisioning

-The process followed by device vendors during or after hardware manufacturing.
-A trusted root certificate authority (CA) generates a root certificate (RootCert) that is provisioned to the authentication initiator to allow the authentication initiator to verify the validity of the digital signatures generated by the endpoint during runtime authentication.

-The root CA also indirectly through the certificate chain endorses a per-part public/private key pair, where the private key is provisioned to or generated by the endpoint.
-A device carries a certificate chain, with the root being the RootCert and the leaf being the device certificate (DeviceCert), which contains the public key corresponding to the device private key.
+- The process followed by device vendors during or after hardware manufacturing.
+A trusted root certificate authority (CA) generates a root certificate (RootCert) that is provisioned to the authentication initiator to allow the authentication initiator to verify the validity of the digital signatures generated by the endpoint during runtime authentication. - The root CA also indirectly through the certificate chain endorses a per-part public/private key pair, where the private key is provisioned to or generated by the endpoint.
+A device carries a certificate chain, with the root being the RootCert and the leaf being the device certificate (DeviceCert), which contains the public key that corresponds to the device private key.

-Runtime authentication
+81 • Runtime authentication